 - Try spinning it around and see how it feels!

 Have you ever wondered why it is easy to stay upright while you ride a bike but when you come to a stop it is very difficult to balance on it?
 The wheel tries to resist gravity to stay upright as long as it is spinning.
 When the wheel stops spinning, it happily falls down towards the ground under gravity.
 The ability of a spinning wheel to stay upright is called the conservation of angular momentum.

 As you tilt a gyroscope, you can feel it trying to conserve its angular momentum and it is more difficult to move than you might expect.

 Gyroscopes are used in compasses and autopilot systems on planes as they are useful for measuring orientation and detecting change.
 Do you notice that the suitcase is easier to move in some directions and harder in others?

 - See how long you can make a chain of gears!

 - How many can you get to move by turning one?

 - How do you make some spin faster than others?

-Gears (also known as cogs) are a very common part of any machine and is basically a wheel with teeth that can interlock with other teeth.
-They are very useful for transferring movement from one part of the machine to another.
-Clocks use many gears to keep the hands moving at different paces, so that you can tell the hour and the minute of the day.
+Gears (also known as cogs) are a very common part of any machine.
+They are a wheel with teeth that can interlock with other wheels with teeth.
+Gears are useful for transferring movement from one part of the machine to another or speeding up some part of a machine while slowing down another.
+A big slow gear can turn with much more power than a small fast gear.